TVBZ/mod_directorycarousel/README.md

 ### Minimum requirements

 * Joomla!
-3.8 and higher
+3.5 and higher
-* php 7.1 and above
+* php 7 and higher

 ## Documentation